McCloud Judgment and Remedy FAQs - Contingent Decisions

 The decision will be related to your pension during the Remedy Period 1 April 2015 to 31 March 2022.

-We are introducing a Contingent Decision process in 2024.
-This is for members who would’ve made a different decision or did not take certain action due to the discrimination.
+We will be introducing a Contingent Decision process for members who would’ve made a different decision or decided not to take certain scheme membership action due to the transitional protection arrangements introduced in 2015.
 Where members can show that they would have acted differently when making such a decision applications will be considered.
 If agreed the decision can be amended and an appropriate form of remedy offered.
-Each claim will be determined on merit and meeting any conditions that may apply; for example for the reinstatement of opted out service member contributions will need to be paid for the opted period.
+Each claim will be determined on merit and meeting any conditions that may apply; for example, for the reinstatement of opted out service, member contributions will need to be paid for the opted period.

 We cannot yet confirm the process.
-As soon as the application process details are available the Civil Service Pensions (CSP) website will be updated and employers will also be informed.
+As soon as the application process details are available the Civil Service Pensions (NI) website will be updated, and employers will also be informed.